dgparent/Second-Brain-Foundation/docs/08-archive/decisions/strategic-decision-framework.md

 ## 🚨 Current Situation: Analysis Paralysis

 **What You Said:**
-1. **Q1 (Excitement):** "I am worried that if I focus on an Obsidian plugin, then perhaps I will have a harder time to have a native application."
+1. **Q1 (Excitement):** "I am worried that if I focus on an Obsidian module, then perhaps I will have a harder time to have a native application."
 2. **Q2 (Partner):** "They should be good with it, as long as they can recover their time and efforts in money eventually."
 3. **Q3 (Decision):** "I am not sure anymore."

 **What I Hear:**
 - You want the **native application** (Scenario E - Desktop App)
-- You're considering the **plugin** (Scenario D) as a compromise/shortcut
+- You're considering the **module** (Scenario D) as a compromise/shortcut
 - You're **uncertain** which path actually gets you to your vision
 - You're **worried** about getting stuck in the wrong path